d-e-e-p/fixed-size-string-buffer/README.md

 Some applications need a fixed-size [circular buffer](https://en.wikipedia.org/wiki/Circular_buffer) with automatic overwrite of tail messages by the head.
-If the sizes of strings were known, then one way to achive this in C++ would be to budget for a target capacity and then pop-on-push like:
+If the sizes of strings were known, then one way to achive this would be to budget for a target capacity and then pop-on-push like:
 ```cpp
 std::deque<std::string> q;